tagion/tagion/docs/gov/glossary/index.md

 A structured system to store, manage and retrieve data.
 Akin rather to a filing cabinet with labeled drawers - not the records in those drawers.
 "DART" is the name of Tagion's custom-designed database system maintained in/by the Tagion [node](/gov/glossary#node) software

+## Decentralization

+The ambition and process of making online networks not reliant and dominated by central or priviliedged parties.
+Innovative protocols are a precondition for it, and blockchains and later other DLTs have been a trail-blazer in that direction.
+The ideal/aspirational version is often equated with the oversimplified statement "Anybody can run a node" - or complete "permissionlessness" (see [below](/gov/glossary#permissioned--permissionless)).

+However, at Tagion we are mindful of the fact that this ideal will only ever be achieved to a certain degree - making "decentralization" more like a spectrum than a binary category (as in "system is decentralzied: yes or no").
+To mark this disctinction we use the terms "de jure" and "de facto" (see [below](/gov/glossary#de-jure--de-facto)).

 ## De jure / de facto
 We use these funny sounding terms to distinguish between the intention and the effect of certain terms, or what is elsewhere called "in theory" and "in practice".
 "De jure" has references to law, which seems approrpiate in the DLT space where coded rules are often apprised as if they were law.
-However, as we explain in the article about "[permissionlessness](/gov/governance_areas/network_formation/introductions/permission)", the real-world effect of certain rules (de facto) can run counter to its intention (de jure).
+However, the real-world effect of certain rules (de facto) can run counter to its intention (de jure).
+This is an important distinction particularly in regards to "permissionlessness" (see [below](/gov/glossary#permissioned--permissionless)) as a precondition for decentralization (which we explore in depth in the ["network formation" section](/gov/governance_areas/network_formation/introductions) of our governance documentation.

 ## Distributed Database